 "As women, we have been taught either to ignore our differences, or to view them as causes for separation and suspicion rather than as forces for change.
 Without community there is no liberation, only the most vulnerable and temporary armistice between an individual and her oppression.
 But community must not mean a shedding of our differences, nor the pathetic pretense that these differences do not exist."

-Stop by Lerner Ramps to write a poem or reflection celebrating the necessity of difference in our community in honor of Audre Lorde.
+Stop by Lerner Ramps to write a poem, share a reflection, or create some art celebrating the necessity of difference in our community in honor of Audre Lorde.
 Add to our community quilt of works inspired by her legacy.
 Open to all students.

 Thursday, February 20: ROOTED Dinner + Dialogue